BAK Summer School: Art as Politics

 This Summer School is organized and includes contributions by Maria Hlavajova, Founding General & Artistic Director and Whitney Stark, Curator of the Fellowship Program at BAK.
 Contributors include 2017/2018 BAK Fellow, researcher Isshaq Al-Barbary, 2018/2019 BAK Fellow, visual artist and activist Patricia Kaersenhout, cultural historian and worker Nancy Jouwe, among others.

 The BAK Summer School: Art as Politics takes place from 22 through 26 July 2019 at BAK in Utrecht, Netherlands.
 Applications can be submitted via the Utrecht Summer School website by 1 May 2019.
 The fee for the course and materials, to be paid upon acceptance, is 450 EUR.
 Accommodation by the Utrecht Summer School is an additional 200 EUR, for which you can sign up during your application process.
 Fees exclude meals and travel.
-Limited fee reduction scholarships are available to exceptional applicants who would otherwise be unable to attend.
+Limited fee reduction scholarships are available to exceptional applicants who would otherwise be unable to attend, deadline 15 April.
 For information on applying, please inquire at [email protected] before 10 April 2019.

 This is a discourse-driven course organized by BAK, basis voor actuele kunst, Utrecht in collaboration with HKU University of the Arts Utrecht and Utrecht Summer School.